akhsi1/BePlanner/wp-content/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.4.2 =
+* Fix: An issue where the Username field was not required
+* Misc: Add $form_name parameter to edit other users dropdown display and user role filters
+* Misc: Don't let users assign meta-names that begin or end with spaces
+* Misc: Removed the WooCommerce Shop page from the Private Page -> Allowed Pages dropdown.
+The Allowed Paths option should be used for this page

 = 3.4.1 =
 * Fix: An issue with the Simple Upload field not saving when Email Confirmation was enabled
 * Fix: A warning regarding the Elementor integration